OsamaAbdulRazzak-2303KHIDEG029/document-preprocessing/output/Islamic Fund Manager Report – August 2025.md

 - Since Inception return is calculated on Compound Annual Growth Rate (CAGR)
   \*\*\* Management fee of the fund has been amended Jul 01, 2025 through 6th supplemental OD with consent of the trustee

----

-# Investment Plans Summary Report for August 2025

-# Alfalah Islamic Stable Return Fund Plan
+# Investment Plans Summary Report for August 2025 of Alfalah Islamic Stable Return Fund Plan

 ## CIS General Information